KrishnaBiniwale/Mario-Kart/README.md

 # Mario-Kart
-A basic simulation of a Mario Kart-like game, which includes implementations of driving physics and opponent AI.
+A basic simulation of a Mario Kart-like game, which includes implementations of both driving physics as well as opponent AI.